Misato Matsuoka

 Misato Matsuoka (松岡 美里, Matsuoka Misato) is a Japanese voice actress and singer affiliated with I'm Enterprise, and is also a member of J-Pop unit duo, EverdreaM.
-She is known for voicing Tsubame Mizusaki in Keep Your Hands Off Eizouken!, Jerietta in I'm Quitting Heroing, Kyo Nekozaki in Shikimori's Not Just a Cutie, Tsubaki in Rokudo's Bad Girls, and Uta Sakura/Cure Idol in You and Idol Pretty Cure.
+She is known for voicing Tsubame Mizusaki in Keep Your Hands Off Eizouken!, Jerietta in I'm Quitting Heroing, Kyo Nekozaki in Shikimori's Not Just a Cutie, Tsubaki in Rokudo's Bad Girls, Tanino Gimlet in Umamusume: Pretty Derby and Uta Sakura/Cure Idol in You and Idol Pretty Cure.
 She is also a member of the singing duo EverdreaM.

-Biography
+Early life

-Misato Matsuoka, a native of Hyōgo Prefecture, was born on 23 March 2001 and educated at the Japan Narration Acting Institute.
+Matsuoka, a native of Hyōgo Prefecture, graduated at the Japan Narration Acting Institute.
 In 2017, she joined I'm Enterprise.

+Career

+Early voice acting career

-In November 2019, she was cast as Tsubame Mizusaki, a major character in Keep Your Hands Off Eizouken!.
-In October 2020, she was cast as Shimakku, a member of Zerotickholic, one of the bands in Show By Rock!!
+In January 2020, Matsuoka played Tsubame Mizusaki, one of the main characters in Keep Your Hands Off Eizouken!.
+In October 2020, she played Shimakku – a member of Zerotickholic – one of the bands in Show By Rock!!
 Fes A Live.
-In February 2021, she was cast as Mihesher Hence in Mobile Suit Gundam: Hathaway's Flash.
+In February 2021, Matsuoka played Mihesher Hence in Mobile Suit Gundam: Hathaway's Flash.

-In January 2022, she was cast as Kyo Nekozaki in Shikimori's Not Just a Cutie.
-In April 2022, she was cast as Jerietta in I'm Quitting Heroing.
-In May 2022, she was cast as Tanino Gimlet in Uma Musume Pretty Derby at their "4th Event Special Dreamers!!" event in Pia Arena MM in Yokohama.
+In January 2022, Matsuoka played Kyo Nekozaki in Shikimori's Not Just a Cutie.
+In April 2022, she played Jerietta in I'm Quitting Heroing.
+In May 2022, Matsuoka played Tanino Gimlet in Umamusume: Pretty Derby at the series' "4th Event Special Dreamers!!" event in Pia Arena MM in Yokohama.

-In January 2023, she was cast as Tsubaki in Rokudo's Bad Girls.
-In February 2023, she was cast as Anzu in Heavenly Delusion.
+In January 2023, Matsuoka played as Tsubaki in Rokudo's Bad Girls.
+In February 2023, she played Anzu in Heavenly Delusion.
 In June 2023, she was cast as Rei "Reirei" Konoe in Harmony of Mille-Feuille.
-In August 2023, she was cast as Uta Kirishima in The Yuzuki Family's Four Sons and as Myne in Berserk of Gluttony.
+In August 2023, Matsuoka played Uta Kirishima in The Yuzuki Family's Four Sons and Myne in Berserk of Gluttony.

+Personal life

-She and Hitomi Sekine formed the rock singing duo EverdreaM.
+Matsuoka and Hitomi Sekine formed the rock singing duo Everdream.

+While being picked to provide the voice of Uta Sakura from You and Idol Pretty Cure, Matsuoka stated that she has been fan of the franchise since childhood.
+The staff kept this a surprise and Matsuoka hoped her role as Uta could reach out to children who could share the same admiration she had for the franchise.
+Matsuoka, who has always wanted to voice a lead Cure and is known for her singing ability, has envisioned it on a paper for five years.